We have all heard of detoxing your body; many do it for dieting and health reasons. But did you know that you should detox your hair as well?

 Next, rinse your hair.
 This step will open your scalp and hair cuticle preparing it for a more in-depth clean.
 Focus on your scalp.
 Begin washing your hair starting at the root working your way down to the ends.
 Use vertical motions to help increase blood flow to your scalp, and remove dirt from your hair.

 I love the scrunching my extensions more than anybody, it seems to help the curl, but scrunching is not healthy for you.
 Avoid scrunching hair up, and circular movements as this may cause tangling.

-Scratching or rubbing your scalp can feel amazing and help remove oil and dirt, however, scratching, squeezing and vigorously rubbing the endings of your hair can cause breakage so be mindful of your hand motions!
+Scratching or rubbing your scalp can feel amazing and help remove oil and dirt, however, scratching, squeezing and vigorously rubbing the endings of your hair can cause breakage so be very mindful of your hand motions!

-Finish hair off with a cold rinse!
+Lastly, finish hair off with a cold rinse!
 Cold water will close the cuticle and trap moisture and nutrients provided by your conditioner.

 If Extensions Are Installed

-Wet your scalp and extensions.
+Make sure to wet your scalp and extensions.
 Starting at the root, apply shampoo or conditioner and wash in a downwards motion.
 Be sure to work the product throughout your hair using long even strokes.